-- (I) Points to consider when conducting in-person classes - ✓ When you go to school, wear a mask, refrain from talking when you cannot maintain social distancing, and try to avoid busy hours as much as possible. - ☑ Create your time schedule so that you do not have too much free time between classes. - ☑ If there are classes that can be taken after the fall semester of 2021, take this into account when registering for classes. - ✓ For the spring semester of 2021, we will consider individual circumstances as much as possible for foreign students who are unable to enter Japan, students with underlying conditions (including family members living together), the elderly, pregnant women, and students with strong psychological anxiety for in-person classes (including family members living together).
-Check the notifications from your department or graduate school for details. - ☑ In principle, in-person classes are conducted for foreign language courses (English and first language study), experiments, practical training, practical skills, and exercises. - ✓ All general education subjects (excluding foreign languages and health sports) are taught remotely, but some of these are taught face-to-face. - ✓ For experiments, practical training, practical skills, and exercises, follow the instructions of the teachers and faculty members, such as wiping and disinfecting items shared by multiple persons (tools and equipment). - ✓ When participating in off-campus practical training, fieldwork, or internships, follow infection prevention measures stipulated by the facility. - ✓ For the graduate schools, each department and faculty determines the teaching method based on the educational effects. - ✓ With regard to absence from classes in the case of infection with COVID-19 for the spring semester of 2021, students will be treated as having not been absent from classes if they fall any of the following: - (i) If the student is infected with COVID-19 - (ii) If the student is identified as having close contact with an infected person - (iii) If the student is not feeling well (7 III, 7 IV) - (iv) If the student is asked to stay at home by the university to prevent infection from spreading
+- (I) Points to consider when conducting in-person classes - When you go to school, wear a mask, refrain from talking when you cannot maintain social distancing, and try to avoid busy hours as much as possible. - After taking measures to prevent infection and creating a safe and secure environment on campus, in-person classes will be provided as much as possible for faculties. - ✓ For the fall semester of FY2021, as was the case in the spring semester, we will need to consider individual circumstances as much as possible for foreign students who are unable to enter Japan, students with underlying conditions (including family members living together), the elderly, pregnant women, and students with strong psychological anxiety for in-person classes (including family members living together).
+If we have an infected person on campus or if the situation of the spread of infection in the community worsens, in-person classes may be suspended and switched to remote classes.
+Therefore, preparations must be made to enable teachers to change in-person classes to remote classes.

+- ✓ In the case of remote classes, an on-demand method is recommended in consideration of combining with in-person classes held on the same day.
+However, in the graduate schools, each department and faculty determines the teaching method based on the educational effects. - ☑ In principle, in-person classes are conducted for foreign language courses (English and first language study), experiments, practical training, practical skills, and exercises. - All general education subjects (excluding foreign languages and health sports) are taught remotely, but some of these are taught face-to-face. - ✓ For experiments, practical training, practical skills, and exercises, instruct the students to wipe and disinfect the items shared by multiple persons (tools and equipment) as needed. - When participating in off-campus practical training, fieldwork, or internships, follow infection prevention measures stipulated by the facility. - ☑ For the graduate schools, each department and faculty can determine the teaching method based on the educational effects. - ✓ Term examinations and end-of-term examinations can be conducted face-to-face, even for on-demand remote classes.
+However, when conducting these examinations, consideration must be given, such as securing classrooms and checking for overlapping schedules, to students who cannot come to school. - ☑ With regards to absences from classes for those infected with COVID-19, for the fall semester of FY2021, as was the case in the spring semester, students will be considered not absent from classes if they fall under any of the following: - (i) If the student is infected with COVID-19 - (ii) If the student is identified as having close contact with an infected person - (iii) If the student is not feeling well (6 III, 6 IV) - (iv) If the student is asked to stay at home by the university to prevent infection from spreading - ☑ With regard to absences from classes for the purpose of obtaining the coronavirus vaccine, if students need to be absent on the day of the vaccination and the following day, these students will be considered not absent from classes as long as students take the necessary procedures. - ✓ For the fall semester of FY2021, as was the case in the spring semester, of the teachers who have underlying conditions, are elderly, or are pregnant, those who are concerned about the increased risk of disease severity if infected can choose to effectively utilize remote teaching, after consideration by each department or faculty. - (i) Teachers who have underlying conditions, are elderly, or are pregnant